 UK Tech Startups | A Look at Speedinvest's Portfolio in the UK

-Since 2011, we've invested in nearly 300 startups in more than 40 nations.
+Since 2011, we've invested in more than 300 startups in more than 40 nations.
 Germany, the United Kingdom, Austria, France, and Spain are currently the countries we've invested in most in Europe.
 Why and in what companies?
 Keep reading for a deep dive into our UK portfolio and exclusive market insights from our sector-focused investors.
 Click below for a breakdown of our other top European markets.

 UK Tech Startups: A Leading Hub for Startups

 Even after Brexit, the UK is still Europe’s leading startup hub with a tech ecosystem valued at just under $1 trillion.
 Its 40,000 startups attract more funding, close more deals, and realize more exits than any other country across the continent.
 It’s no surprise then that the UK has produced 122 unicorns––only the USA and China have more.

 In total, UK startups attracted an impressive $40.6 billion in venture capital funding in 2021 alone.
 Despite all of the big numbers being bounced around, according to research by Google and Tech Nation, pre-Seed and Seed funding for UK tech startups is still lower than in other countries, making up only 4.8 percent of all investment in 2021.